synthesizebio/pysynthbio/usage/quickstart.rst

 ----------------

 Visit `<https://app.synthesize.bio/account/api-keys>`_ to generate an API key.
-Click "+ Create Key" then "Create Key", and copy your key.
+Click "+ Create API Key" then "Create Key", and copy your key.

 There are multiple ways to set up your token: